jodiedoubleday/newromney/about.md

 ---
-name: About
+title: About
-title: What's it all about?
+heading: What's it all about?
 permalink: "/about/"
 layout: default
 ---